toughpixels/sacred-harp-singers/content/projects.md

 10. The grants are given as reimbursements.
 Receipts or copies of the receipts are required for tuition or travel expenses at least up to the amount of the grant.

 Here are two examples of trips that would meet the travel grant guidelines:

-**Example One:** attend Camp Fasola (adult) which ran June 8-12 and all-day singings on June 7, 8, 13, 14, and 15.
+- Attend Camp Fasola (adult) which ran June 8-12 and all-day singings on June 7, 8, 13, 14, and 15.
 Airfare round-trip from SEA to BHM travelling on the cheap days of June 5 & 16 = ~$500 Camp Fasola tuition for under 30 yr old = $250
 Lodging before & after Camp and transportation in Alabama = will arrange to stay with locals and travel with locals